EU set to prepare sanctions on Myanmar generals: diplomats

 Foreign ministers will also ask Mogherini and the EU's foreign service, the EEAS, on Monday to look at ways to strengthen the bloc's 1990s-era arms embargo on the Southeast Asian country that remains in place.

+Myanmar government spokesman Zaw Htay could not be reached for comment.
+Myanmar military spokesman Major General Tun Tun Nyi when reached by phone did not comment on the EU decision.

-In a statement expected to be released on Monday at a regular gathering of EU foreign ministers, the bloc is also expected to reiterate its call for the release of Reuters reporters detained on Dec.
+In a statement expected to be released on Monday at a regular gathering of EU foreign ministers, the bloc is also expected to reiterate its call for the release of Reuters reporters Wa Lone and Kyaw Soe Oo, detained on Dec.
 12 over accusations that they violated Myanmar's Official Secrets Act.

 EU sanctions lists are often coordinated with Washington.